This article is part of a series on the |

 ---|

-The Cabinet of the United States has had 24 African-American appointed officers serving as secretaries of one or more of the United States federal executive departments and 10 African-American as cabinet-level officials; with one of them appointed at the helm of the different departments.
-The vice president historically is also part of the Cabinet, ready to assume the Presidency should the need arise; to date, one African-American has been elected to the position.
+The Cabinet of the United States, which is the principal advisory body to the president of the United States, has had altogether 35 African-American members, with one of them serving in multiple different positions for a total of 36 such appointments.
+Of that particular number, 25 unique Black individuals held a total of 26 permanent cabinet posts, serving as vice president or head of one of the federal executive departments, and 10 more held cabinet-level positions, which can differ under each president; no one officeholder served in both cabinet and cabinet-rank roles.
 The U.S. Census Bureau defines African Americans as citizens or residents of the United States who have origins in any of the black populations of Africa.[1]
 The term is generally used for Americans with at least partial ancestry in any of the original peoples of sub-Saharan Africa.
 During the founding of the federal government, African Americans were consigned to a status of second-class citizenship or enslaved.[2]
 No African American ever held a cabinet position before the Civil Rights Movement or the signing of the Civil Rights Act of 1964, which banned discrimination in public accommodations, employment, and labor unions.[3]

-President Bill Clinton named four African-Americans as secretaries to his initial Cabinet—former DAV Executive Director Jesse Brown as secretary of veterans affairs, DNC Chairman Ron Brown as secretary of commerce, Congresswman Mike Espy (D-MS) as secretary of agriculture, and corporate director Hazel R. O'Leary as secretary of energy.
-Clinton exceeded that record to seven, including cabinet reshuffles during his second term in office.[8]
+President Bill Clinton named the most African-Americans as secretaries to his first-term Cabinet, with four: former DAV executive director Jesse Brown as secretary of veterans affairs; DNC chairman Ron Brown as secretary of commerce; U.S. representative Mike Espy (D-MS) as secretary of agriculture; and corporate director Hazel R. O'Leary as secretary of energy.
+Clinton exceeded that record by three, including cabinet reshuffles during his second term in office.[8]

-The Department of Housing and Urban Development has had the most African-American secretaries with six.
-The Department of Transportation has had three.
-The departments of Education, Health and Human Services, Justice, State, and Veterans Affairs have had two.
-The departments of Agriculture, Commerce, Defense, Energy, Homeland Security, and Labor have had one.
-The departments of Interior and Treasury are the only existing Cabinet departments that have not had African-American secretaries yet.[9][10]
+The Department of Housing and Urban Development has had the most African-American secretaries, with six.
+The Department of Transportation has had three; the departments of Education, Health and Human Services, Justice, State, and Veterans Affairs have had two; the departments of Agriculture, Commerce, Defense, Energy, Homeland Security, and Labor have had one.
+The departments of Interior and Treasury are the only existing executive departments that do not have African-American secretaries yet.[9][10]

 The president may designate or remove additional officials as cabinet members.
 These positions have not always been in the Cabinet, so some African American officeholders may not be listed.